Dear Shaded Viewers,

 Inside the exhibition you can hear the sound of birds singing bringing the atmosphere of the outside inside.

 Pierre Marie Agin was born in 1982 and started work free-lance under the name Pierre Marie.
 His drawings led him to his first exclusive prints for two artists t-shirts collections for Agnes b.

 During his freelance years he worked with designers like Melodie Wolf, Yazbukey, Romain Kremer and Bernhard Willhelm.
 In 2008 he started a long-lasting and prolific collaboration with Hermes.
 He is one of the youngest active designers at Hermes.He also works with Diptyque to develop drawings for a range of perfumes and scented candles.

-The exhibition is on view from 2nd of April until 13th of July 2019, by appointment only.
+The exhibition is by appointment only.